MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ### --css
 Path to the stylesheet to overwrite the look of certain components in the PDF.
 See [styles.css](styles.css) for examples.
 To get the html file, use the [--debug flag](#-d----debug) to inspect and style it.

+### -c / --highlight-code
+Highlight code blocks using highligh.js

+### --highlight-style
+hightlight.js style used for code blocks.
+Defaults to 'vs'.
+See https://github.com/highlightjs/highlight.js/tree/main/src/styles for a full list.

 ### -v / --verbose
 Verbose mode.
 Logging will added to the console window